Crime Victims' Compensation Program

 - The application must be signed and notarized.

 Claim eligibility is not guaranteed and cannot be determined until the Program staff has completed a thorough investigation of the crime and expenses for which compensation is being sought.
-The following documents are needed for possible compensation.
-However, additional documentation may be requested in the course of the investigation.
+The following documents are required for possible compensation (additional documentation may be requested as the claim is processed):